PriyanshCloudKeeper/testing/docs/notifications/budgetalerts.md

 To set up an **Cost Deviation Alerts**, you'll need to configure the following:

-- **Budget Details**: This includes defining the Budget Name for the alert, and selecting the Budget Renewal Type (either Recurring Budget or Expiring Budget). **Recurring budgets** automatically reset after each period, while **Expiring budgets** stop renewing after the selected expiration date.
+- **Budget Details**: This includes defining the Budget Name for the alert, and selecting the Budget Renewal Type (either Recurring Budget or Expiring Budget).
+  - **Recurring Budget**: Renew on the first day of every monthly billing period, providing continuous budget tracking
+  - **Expiring Budget**: Daily budgets will stop renewing after the selected expiration date, useful for temporary projects or time-limited initiatives

 <div style={{ textAlign: 'center' }}>
   <img src="/img/notifications/notifications-budget-alert-config.png" alt="Budget alert configuration" />